Midnight Science (2013-2014), Volume 11, Paper 5

 Once the length of the year is known the next astronomical parameter of importance is teh 6.511 draconic months between eclipse events.
 This equals 6 synodic months.
 However to accurately calculate eclipse events it is also required to know that the orbit of the moon is inclined by 5.1 degrees from the earth ecliptic.

-Next, any astronomer would note the 18.6 year lunar nutation cycle, which equals the 9.3/18.6 year lunar nutation cycle, and perhaps identify the anomalistic month with the movement of the moon from apogee to perigee.
+Next, any astronomer would note the 18.6 year precession of the lunar nodal cycle, which equals the 9.3/18.6 year period for lunar standstills.
 Finally there is a value of 11 degrees which equals the 11 day difference between the solar and lunar year.

 To analyze the clay tablet the tablet is simply rotated to one of the lower angles provided in the standard astronomical list, and the remaining lines analyzed to determine if the lines match any of the other listed values.
 If no match is found then the tablet is simply rotated to the next astronomical value and the process repeated.
 As with all prior studied in this series, it was found that the clay tablet aligns easily to the listed values.